 Our principal activity is the management of clients’ capital on either a discretionary or advisory basis and we invest that capital as if it were our own.
 Our clients are individuals, trusts, charities, companies and pension funds (usually SIPPs).
-All client capital is managed by a partner in the firm.
+All client capital is managed by qualified and experienced stockbrokers.
 While different categories of clients may require an alternative approach, it is true to say that, subject to specific mandates, our investment policy does not deviate.
-We do not, and never will, deploy model portfolios.
+We do not, and never will, deploy algorithms or AI in place of human knowledge and experience.

 In reality, the term ‘individuals’ can be a misnomer as many of our personal clients include multi-generational families.
 We have spent our entire careers advising private clients and it constitutes the core of our business.